A Selected Chronological Bibliography of Biology and Medicine

 heart surgeon when, in 1801, he performed an open pericardiostomy to treat a

 pericardial effusion.
-The patient was a 35-year-old farmer named Antonio de Mira from
+The patient was a 35-year-old

-whom five pounds of bloody fluid was drained after which he made a good
+farmer named Antonio de Mira from whom five pounds of bloody fluid was drained

-recovery; going back to work in 4 months.
-Three years after the operation his
+after which he made a good recovery; going back to work in 4 months.
+Three

-only complaint was pain in the incision.
-Romero presented his work at the Society of the School of Medicine
+presented his work at the Society of the School of Medicine in Paris in 1815 (45; 1784).

-Henry C. Dalton (US) sutured a pericardial wound.
-The operation
+Henry C. Dalton (US) sutured a

-took place on September 6, 1891 (461).
+pericardial wound.
+The operation took place on September 6, 1891 (469).

 Daniel Hale Williams (US), on 9 July, 1893, treated a stab wound